UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson06/assignment.rst

 Tips
 ----
-- Amend some of the previously provided data to create the 100 records/
+- Amend some of the previously provided data to create the 100 records